-In consideration for the Company's appointment of certain intermediaries as reinsurance intermediary/broker for the placement and servicing of treaty reinsurance purchased or renewed by the Company on or after 1 April 2009, and in consideration of the Company's performance of various administrative services to assist the reinsurance intermediary/broker, the intermediaries agree to share the received brokerage revenue derived from the business written on behalf of the Company.
+In consideration for the Company's appointment of certain intermediaries as reinsurance intermediary/broker for the placement and servicing of treaty reinsurance purchased or renewed by the Company, and in consideration of the Company's performance of various administrative services to assist the reinsurance intermediary/broker, the intermediaries agree to share the received brokerage revenue derived from the business written on behalf of the Company.

-During 2023, USD 1.7 million (2022: USD 1.5 million) was receivable for the performance of those administrative services.
-Other technical income net of reinsurance recognised in 2023 was USD 0.4 million (2022: USD 0.4 million).
+During 2024, USD 3.8 million (2023: USD 1.7 million) was receivable for the performance of those administrative services.
+Other technical income net of reinsurance recognised in 2024 was USD 1.0 million (2023: USD 0.4 million).